syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ## Creating your own theme

 As an alternative approach to the above methods, it is also possible to create your very own theme.
-For this, first you need to merge the unique key for each controls.
-This key name should be "ControlName" + "Theme" e.g. SfChartTheme, SfTextInputLayoutTheme.
+For this, first you need to merge the resource whose key name should be "ControlName" + "Theme" e.g. SfChartTheme, SfTextInputLayoutTheme.
 You can find this key for each control in this [link](https://help.syncfusion.com/xamarin/themes/keys).
-Once it is done, you need to merge the required resources with the keys.
-You can find these keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).
+Once it is done, you need to merge the required color resources with keys based on the UI elements which needs to be customized.
+You can find the keys and the UI elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

 Using this approach, you can create your own theme for all the controls or only the specifc controls which are needed.